Interferon Beta-1a (Injection)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding or if you have liver disease, bone marrow problems, heart disease (such as cardiomyopathy), congestive heart failure, heart rhythm problems, or a history of angina, thyroid problems, or epilepsy or seizures.
-Tell your doctor if you have an autoimmune disorder (such as autoimmune hepatitis, idiopathic thrombocytopenia) or a history of depression or other emotional problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, bone marrow or bleeding problems, heart disease, heart failure, heart rhythm problems, or thyroid problems.
+Tell your doctor if you have a history of alcohol abuse, depression, or seizures.
+Tell your doctor if you have a latex allergy.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects: